jar398/listtools/doc/example.md

  * the A checklist = COL19
  * the B checklist = COL23.1

+Checklistbank lets you choose a taxon such as Mammalia for download.
+If all you have is a complete archive, you can use the `src/subset.py` command to pull out just the taxon you care about.

 Put the zip files somewhere: (choose different file names if you like)
  * `in/A.zip`
  * `in/B.zip`